zezic/monokai/README.md

 # Monokai Muted theme

-A monokai syntax theme for Atom with muted colors and function call highlighting.
+A monokai syntax theme for Atom with muted colors and Python args highlighting.

 Forked from [kevinsawicki repo](https://github.com/kevinsawicki/monokai).